What is Keyword Explorer?

-You can select the Keyword Explorer tool either using the “+ New keyword” prompt from the WriterZen home screen or from the tool hub on the left.
+You can select the Keyword Explorer tool either using the “+ New keyword” prompt from the WriterZen home screen or the tool hub on the left.
 This will take you to the home page of the tool where you can set your preference from over 45 different languages and run your search in a multitude of demographics.

 To find high-volume, low-competition keywords related to your seed, simply enter your seed into the search bar and hit “Search”.
 In a few moments, this will take you to the results page where you can start analyzing the output.
 The search results are generated using our algorithm that crawls through the highest-ranked Google search results from both the Google Keyword Planner and Google Keyword Suggest databases to find keyword clusters that are most relevant to your seed

 WriterZen Tutorials Series: Keyword Explorer - Overview